 Yesterday after market, BHP(ASX:BHP), the world’s largest mining company posted a whopping $12bn in full year profits.
 But this is the second lower profit announcement from the group.

 The major factor behind this is cited as being the decline in global commodity prices.
-Iron ore had tumbled to sub $100/tonne in September of last year, before recovering strongly.
-This kind or drop in price certainly impacts significantly on the mining sector – obviously through falling revenue but given the significant lead time in developing new production facilities and the costs associated with them.
+Iron ore had tumbled to sub $100/tonne in September of last year.
+Before recovering strongly.
+This kind of drop in price certainly impacts significantly on the mining sector – obviously through falling revenue but given the significant lead time in developing new production facilities and the costs associated with them.

 Costs and their impact

 Cost pressures are also a major obstacle for the sector.
 BHP has worked hard in cutting costs – shaving a lazy $2.7bn over the last year.
 However, costs within the sector remain high, based on virtually any measure.